drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  [0, 1, 0]]
 ```

-You can use the original integer labels, simplifying preprocessing.
+you can use the original integer labels, simplifying pre-processing.

  - *Pairs Seamlessly with Softmax:* The loss function pairs perfectly with the softmax activation function, which outputs a probability distribution across classes.
 The function evaluates how well these predicted probabilities align with the true class.